-Washington, DC 20052 Tel: 202-994-6518 Email: youngh@gwu.edu
+Email: manyadm@gwu.edu Email: youngh@gwu.edu

 Mission/Goals

 The mission of the MPH Epidemiology Program is to educate graduate students by developing the necessary methodological and quantitative skills to work successfully in the field.
 While nurturing students' capacity to think critically and creatively, we strive to deepen their commitment to improving the public's health and to engaging in and promoting public service qualities we believe are essential for future epidemiologists and public health practitioners.